saurabh-yadav-16/priva_socialmedia/README.md

 ## Description

-The priva_socialmedia project aims to create a secure and private social media platform.
+The Priva project aims to create a secure and private social media platform.
 It provides users with a safe space to connect and share content with their friends and family, without compromising their privacy.

 ## Dependencies